“I hope what I’ve said will not hurt your campaign,” the young man told the general.

 “Thank you, general.
 Until we meet again,” the two men parted ways, and the general’s warbeast carried him down the hill smoothly and quickly, kicking up grass and dirt.

-One of his commanders greeted him at the camp, “Sir, the camp is ready.
+One of his young commanders greeted him at the camp, “Sir, the camp is ready.
 What are your next orders?”

 The commander grinned.
 “Yes, sir.
 The men were beginning to wonder when we would fight.
 I’ll go share the good news.”